 The frescoes picture four major realms of human achievement: Christian religion, Philosophy (including mathematics and science), Poetry (including music) and Virtue.

 All these elements exist in one single room in the Vatican in Rome to present us with a complete mental picture of the spiritual and intellectual forces at the Pope’s command.
-Together, they summarize the totality of significant thought dominant in the world of ideas in the early sixteenth century.
+Together, they summarize the totality of significant thought dominant in the world of ideas in the early sixteenth century Europe.

 Such narratives of idea are rare in art — though there are some significant examples: Thomas Cole’s The Course of Empire and Piet Mondrian’s Victory Boogie-Woogie, for example.
 But none shows the complex thoroughness of Raphael’s paintings in the Stanza.